input-output-hk/cardano-documentation/content/03-learn/15-eutxo-explainer.md

 metaTitle: Understanding the Extended UTXO model
 ---

+>The EUTXO handbook is now out!
+You can find a deep dive about [Cardano's EUTXO accounting model here](https://ucarecdn.com/3da33f2f-73ac-4c9b-844b-f215dcce0628/EUTXOhandbook_for_EC.pdf).

 Cardano (like Bitcoin) is an Unspent Transaction Output (UTXO)-based blockchain, which utilizes a different accounting model for its ledger from other account-based blockchains like Ethereum.
 Cardano implements an innovative [Extended Unspent Transaction Output (EUTXO) model](https://iohk.io/en/blog/posts/2021/03/11/cardanos-extended-utxo-accounting-model/), which is introduced by the Alonzo upgrade to support multi-assets and smart contracts.

 ## Overview of the UTXO model